 Other new van safety features include child seat lower anchorage.
 With laws in place that require children under a certain age to ride in a child seat, many of the older vans did not offer the ease of anchoring a child seat.
 Newer vans have placed the child seat anchors in a better position to provide secure connections.
 In the event of a crash, newer vans have been shown to have a much better survival rate, as well as helping to prevent injury.

 We all want to drive a vehicle that keeps our family safe.
 You never know when you might be involved in an accident so it is important that you do all you can to keep your family safe.
-New van safety features will give you the peace of mind you need to know that you family is protected in the case of an emergency.
+You should be conscious about the security features of your vans as well.
+New van safety and security features will give you the peace of mind you need to know that your family is protected in the case of an emergency.
+Despite having technologically advanced vans you should also be concerned about van insurance to be prepared for the emergency.